 Dealing with pictures on your computer, you might have come across EXIF data without knowing what it is.
-Images with EXIF data reveal all the details about a photo such as where and when was it taken as well as with what device, amongst a host of many other things.
+Images with EXIF data reveal all the details about a photo, such as where and when it was taken as well as with what device, amongst a host of many other things.
 While this is commonly a desirable feature for many, it raises privacy concerns for many others, especially if they want to share their pictures online via social media.
-Having file EXIF data consumes more disk space when compared to those without it.
-In this guide, we will take a stab at answering the question “how to remove file EXIF data in Linux?”.
+Having a file with EXIF data consumes more disk space when compared to those without it.
+In this guide, we will take a stab at answering the question, “How to remove file EXIF data in Linux?”.

 There are various tools available for Ubuntu to remove Exif data from pictures, but ExifTool works the best in my experience.
 It removes the metadata from the image without recompressing it, keeping it at its original quality.

 It allows you to remove the EXIF data with a variety of options, e.g., you can save the same image without the metadata or export a new copy without it.

 Fire up your terminal and type the following to start the installation:

 Depending on the speed of your Internet connection, this process will take some time.

 Once you get the prompt back, it means that the installation has been completed.

 Using the tool

 Once the installation has been completed, you can start using the tool.

 You can view the metadata by executing this: